top of page

 “I saw Briggs do it once.”
 He shakes his head.

 “Yeah, right.
-Six-foot-four and legs like Aspens.
+Six-foot-four and legs like beanpoles.
 Not me.
 No way!
-Insane.
+Carayzeee.
 See ya later, boyo.
 Enjoy your day off.”

 It’s a good start.
 We leave the others fiddling with their packs and beating off the ravens.
-I’d prepared the troops the night before, keeping them focused on getting out of the hubbub so we could find our pace, not worry about stragglers.
-To sweat ourselves into the rhythm of moving through the desert.
-Destination oriented.
-We can meander back afterwards, catch what we missed.
-In oases like Havasu, well scattered and well hidden within the seemingly desolate landscape, you understood where the Navajo got their ancient chant “Walk In Beauty.”
+I’d prepared the troops the night before, keeping them focused on getting out of the hubbub so we could find our pace and not worry about stragglers blocking the trail.
+To sweat ourselves into the rhythm of moving through the desert – destination oriented.
+We can meander all we want on the way back and catch what we missed.
+In sanctums like Havasu, randomly disbursed within a vast and otherwise desolate desert landscape, the ancient chant “Walk In Beauty” whispers, matching us stride for stride.

-The hike up takes about two and a half hours.
-The clients typically grow silent as the place sinks in.
-Halfway, more or less, we eat a snack, have a drink, and take some photos at graceful, stair-stepped Beaver Falls.
-They always want to stop there.
-But Mooney beckons.
-After Beaver, the magic gets wilder, the pace picks up.
-Everyone else stops at Beaver.
-From here on in its all ours.
+The hike up takes the usual two and a half hours.
+The clients grow silent keeping my pace, hearing the call, allowing the enormity to sink in.
+We eat a snack, have some water, and take photos at stair-stepped Beaver Falls.
+They always want to dally at this stunning spot, but I know what’s up ahead – Mooney beckons.
+After Beaver, the landscape gets even wilder, the pace picks up.
+Typically most everyone else stops for a swim at Beaver.
+From here on in, its all ours.

-Even after seeing it scores of times, Mooney still rocks me.
-As usual, I make them stop at a little spring just before we get there, partly to fill up their bottles, partly to increase the tension one last notch.
+I’ve seen it scores of times, but Mooney rocks me every time.
+I make them stop at a little spring just before we get there – partly to fill up their water bottles, partly to increase the tension one more notch.

-All stop several times at each little viewpoint, look at each other, back to the falls and cliffs, trying to comprehend.
-Impossible.
-Silence reigns, except for the sound of water.
+Finally able to glimpse our objective, everyone stops several times at each little viewpoint, look at each other, then back to the falls and cliffs, trying to absorb it all.

-As usual, they drop their daypacks, prepare to eat lunch, fumbling in their packs as their gazes are drawn upwards.
+As usual, at the pool they drop their daypacks, prepare to eat lunch, fumbling in their packs as their gazes are drawn upwards.

 “Hold on, you guys.”
 My little ritual.

 They’re a little confused.
-After all, we’re here, aren't we?
+After all, we’re here, ain’t we?

 XXX